maxpou/docker-symfony/README.md

 ## Installation

-I assume you have `docker-compose` installed and either **docker-engine** running locally (Linux) or have **docker-machine** (installed via [docker-toolbox](https://www.docker.com/products/docker-toolbox) on OSX, Windows) configured on the computer you use.
+I assume you have `docker-compose` installed and either **docker-engine** running locally (Linux) or have **docker-machine** (installed via [docker-toolbox](https://www.docker.com/products/docker-toolbox) on OSX, Windows) configured on the computer you use. _NOTE: if you use docker-machine (deprecated project so recommend not to) you may need to use the docker-machine IP address instead of `localhost` URLs mentioned below_

 1. Retrieve git project